Cyberbullying and Cyberstalking Laws in Georgia

 Georgia penalizes acts of cyberstalking under its criminal stalking laws.

 Crimes.
 A person can commit stalking by using a computer or any electronic device to repeatedly contact or surveil another in an attempt to "harass or intimidate" that person or their family.
 Harassing and intimidating behavior includes a pattern of conduct directed at a specific person which places that person in reasonable fear for their or their family's safety and causes them emotional distress.
-A person may be guilty of stalking even if he or she makes no overt threat of death or bodily injury toward the victim.
+A person may be guilty of stalking even if they made no overt threats of death or bodily injury toward the victim.

 Penalties.
 Stalking also carries misdemeanor penalties of up to one year in jail or a $1,000 fine.
 But, for a subsequent stalking conviction, the defendant faces felony penalties of one to 10 years in prison.
 These felony penalties also apply if a defendant is subject to a restraining order and violates the order by stalking the victim protected under the order.